sunznx/jetbrains-indexer/docs/troubleshooting.md

 ## Indexes URL Mismatch

-The shared index URL in `intellij` must match the URL specified as [INDEXES_CDN_URL](https://github.com/bpmct/jetbrains-indexer#basic-usage) when generating the indexes.
+The shared index URL in `intellij` must match the URL specified as [INDEXES_CDN_URL](https://github.com/sunznx/jetbrains-indexer#basic-usage) when generating the indexes.

-Alternatively, if you manually using `cdn-layout-tool`, must match the `--url` flag.
+Alternatively, if you manually using `ij-shared-indexes-tool-cli`, must match the `--url` flag.

 [^1]: https://www.jetbrains.com/help/idea/shared-indexes.html